Help give tigers lives worth living

 With your help, World Animal Protection is working with tour operators to stop promoting cruel wildlife attractions and promote animal-friendly tourism instead.
 You can help us educate tourists to say no to venues that allow direct human-tiger interaction like hugs or selfies.
 When the demand ends, so will the abuse.

-They urgently need your help to stamp out the abuse.
-Please donate today to help save tigers and animals around the world in need.
+Please donate today to help protect tigers and animals around the world in need.

-$10 could help to educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions
+$10 could help educate tourists and lobby tour operators to stop selling tickets to cruel tiger attractions

-$30 could protect tigers from being threatened, and help to re-train people to find new ways of living without abusing wild animals
+$30 could help protect tigers from being threatened, and re-train people to find new ways of living without abusing wild animals